matt-usurp/grok/README.md

 ## Testing Helpers

-A series of helpers and utlities for enriching your testing experience with `jest` or `ts-jest`.
+A series of helpers and utlities for enriching your testing experience.

 ### `fn`

-An extension on `jest.fn()` that allows you to pass your function type as the generic and it will resolve the arguments and result for you.
+An extension on `vi.fn()` that allows you to pass your function type as the generic and it will resolve the arguments and result for you.

 ```ts
 import { fn } from '@matt-usurp/grok/testing';